“The body speaks clearly to those who know how to listen.”

 Eating disorder care & disordered eating

 Eating disorders have rigid diagnostic criteria that often end up excluding individuals who need support.
-Whether or not you’ve been diagnosed with an eating disorder, Emma can help in working through the thoughts and behaviors of this mental health illness that can impact our physical and emotional health.
+Whether or not you’ve been diagnosed with an eating disorder, as a registered dietitian, Emma can help in working through the thoughts and behaviors of this mental health illness that can impact our physical and emotional health.

 Chronic Dieting